drnoble88/landing_page/README.md

 # landing_page
-landing page using flexbox, html, css
+Landing page using flexbox, html, and css.